Online fundraising is a quick and easy way for your friends, family and colleagues to sponsor you.

 - Gain some unexpected donors by adding a link to your page from your email signature at work and/or at home.
 A great opportunity to raise awareness but remember to ask permission before changing your work signature!!

-- Awareness of speech, language and communication needs (SLCN) and Afasic is low but over one million children and young people across the UK are living with this hidden disability.
-Add a link to our website, www.afasic.org.uk so that your donors can learn more about SLCN and Afasic.
+- Awareness of Developmental Language Disorder (DLD) and Afasic is low but over one million children and young people across the UK are living with this hidden disability.
+Add a link to our website, www.afasic.org.uk so that your donors can learn more about DLD and Afasic.

 - Finally, keep fundraising even after your event!
 Up to 20% of online donations are made once you’ve completed your challenge so stay in touch via your fundraising page, email, Facebook and Twitter to really maximise your sponsorship.